janus-toendering/options-parser/README.md

 ```

 You can pass an argv array as the second argument (optional).
 It should not contain the interpreter (node)
 and script name.
-This value defaults to process.argv.slice(2)
+This value defaults to process.argv.slice(2).

+It is also possible to pass a string that will then be converted to the
+corresponding argv array before it will be processed.
+This can be useful for
+reading command line parameters from a file.

 The error parameter is a callback to use when errors are encountered.
 If nothing is provided, the default error handling will throw an exception.